Overview of high-density QCD studies with the CMS experiment at the LHC: Introduction

-Although the experimental conditions in HI collisions are tailored to create a hot and dense system, this medium cannot be formed under controlled thermodynamical conditions (such as the formation of water vapor from liquid water), but rather follows a dynamical trajectory across the QCD phase diagram~\cite{Heinz:2004qz}.
-Contrary to what was initially believed, the medium produced in HI collisions has been shown to not be a nearly free gas of quarks and gluons~\cite{Braun-Munzinger:2007edi,Busza:2018rrf,Harris:2023tti}.
+Although the experimental conditions in HI collisions are tailored to create a hot and dense system, this medium cannot be formed under controlled thermodynamical conditions (such as the formation of water vapor from liquid water), but rather follows a dynamical trajectory across the temperature and net-baryon density axes of the QCD phase diagram~\cite{Heinz:2004qz}.
+Contrary to what was initially believed, the medium produced in HI collisions has been shown to not be a nearly free gas of quarks and gluons~\cite{Braun-Munzinger:2007edi,Shuryak:2007qs,Busza:2018rrf,Harris:2023tti}.
+Instead, a ``strongly coupled'' quark-gluon plasma was discovered~\cite{BRAHMS:2004adc, PHENIX:2004vcz, PHOBOS:2004zne, STAR:2005gfr}, exhibiting properties akin to conventional (electromagnetic) plasmas~\cite{MIHALCEA20231}.
+These plasmas often demonstrate liquid or solid-like behavior, characterized by inter-particle potential energies exceeding the particles' kinetic energy.
 Within a time of the order of 1\unit{fm} (in natural units), the conditions that prevail in a HI collision lead to the formation of a strongly coupled liquid with a nonuniform energy density, which then evolves according to the laws of viscous relativistic hydrodynamics~\cite{Gale:2013da}.
-The plasma retains its asymptotically free character, since quarks and gluons are free to diffuse and are not confined.
-At the same time, these partons remain strongly coupled with the neighboring constituents in the QGP, behaving as a nearly perfect fluid with small viscosity.
 Hydrodynamics converts initial spatial anisotropies into momentum space via pressure gradients~\cite{Heinz:2013th}.
 These anisotropies persist because of the small specific viscosity of the QGP~\cite{Bernhard:2019bmu}.
-The observation of a strong anisotropy known as ``elliptic flow'', in which final-state hadrons exhibit preferential emission with respect to a specific azimuthal angle, not only contributed to shedding light on the existence of the QGP but also characterized it as ``the most perfect fluid known''~\cite{Herrmann:1999wu, BRAHMS:2004adc, PHENIX:2004vcz, PHOBOS:2004zne, STAR:2005gfr}.
+The observation of a strong anisotropy known as ``elliptic flow'', in which final-state hadrons exhibit preferential emission with respect to a specific azimuthal angle, not only contributed to shedding light on the existence of the QGP but also characterized it as ``the most perfect fluid known''~\cite{Herrmann:1999wu}.
 A wealth of experimental data, such as unidentified particle and heavy-flavor quark \pt distributions, as well as two-particle and multiparticle correlations, have elucidated the ``bulk'' properties of this medium across a variety of energy- and volume-dependent colliding systems~\cite{Song:2017wtw,Dusling:2015gta,Nagle:2018nvi}.
 The strongly coupled nature of the QGP is also investigated on a wide range of length scales by taking advantage of the rapid ``energy loss'' by highly energetic partons traversing it (more accurately, a redistribution of energy to the surrounding medium)~\cite{Accardi:2004gp,Apolinario:2022vzg}.